idvorkin/idvorkin.github.io/_d/SustainableWork.md

 **I'm young and single - I want to work like a dog - should I?** You can, that's what I did at the start of my career.
 If you want to do this, choose your team carefully and make sure the folks working like a dog are actually getting more work done and not on a path to burn out.

 **Sounds like I'm working less, how will this impact my career?** If someone works as effectively as you for 60 hours a week,  when you're working 40 hours a week, they'll get ahead.
-However, what I often see happen is the folks working 60 hours, are less effective with their time, and burn out after stretches of long hours.
+However, what I often see is the folks working 60 hours, are less effective with their time, and burn out after stretches of long hours.

 **Did you always do this?** No, when I was young and single, I wanted to build my tech muscles as fast as I could and often worked 50-60 hours a week.
 When I started Azure, I and the entire team worked 60 hours a week, and it was one of the most fun times in my career.

 **Man this sounds awesome, but my boss has me completely overloaded!** That's a hard position.
-My thoughts on task overload are [here](http://ig2600.blogspot.com/search?q=overload).
+My thoughts on task overload are in [draft](http://ig2600.blogspot.com/search?q=overload).

 <!--
+NOTES Ganeshan:
+    - Length is right
+    - How do I make sure the team is actually keeping work life balance?
+    - Is there a penalty for only wokring 40 hours?
+    - Human stuff: Pride in work, Team over individual, Each has own powers and abilities

 ### References for part 2:

 https://www.forbes.com/sites/forbesbusinessdevelopmentcouncil/2018/04/17/three-most-in-demand-employee-benefits-of-2018/#3211690e5510